-Fastiv railway station hit by Russian strike to be demolished and reconstructed
+Fastiv railway station hit by Russian strike to be demolished and rebuilt

-Fastiv railway station hit by Russian strike to be demolished and reconstructed
+Fastiv railway station hit by Russian strike to be demolished and rebuilt

 The Fastiv railway station after the Russian attack.
 Photo: National Police of Ukraine